-Movie Review: Malcolm and Marie
+Movie Review: Malcolm and Marie8th February 2021

 As a catalyst, film can be utilised in many ways.
 Ever-shifting tones of passion and emotion pour out onto the screen.
 It is why audiences love film.
 A connection to the characters, and, by extension, the message or theme the film intends to present.
 Malcolm & Marie is an uphill struggle.
 There are pockets of potentially interesting moments that are scuppered entirely by a director who wishes to fight his detractors without opposition.
 It is a sad shame, then, that Levinson’s potential here barely scratches the surface of what could have been.
 A glossy, feature-length advertisement for shaming those that may not adapt or engage with a creative mind on the same theoretical level as the director.
 Perhaps I have missed the point entirely and immediately, for Malcolm & Marie felt like a baby throwing their toys from the pram, an attack on the general push and shove of film criticism, and what happens when a director doesn’t get their own way.
 A feature-length adaptation of that bit in Birdman where Riggan Thomson lashes out against an arts critic.